DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Discovery/readme.md

-This scanner can help perform an Scan for Windows Systems based off an IP address range.
+This scanner can help perform a Windows Systems Scan based on an IP address range.